Some links in this post may be affiliate links

 Council Tree requires regular pruning to maintain it neat as well as rejuvenate growth.
 Repotting is only necessary when it becomes pot-bound as it grows best when slightly root-bound.
 Continue reading for a detailed account on these growing conditions and how to achieve them.

-Water Ficus Yellow Gem liberally during the growing season until water comes out through the drainage holes and allow the top 2-3 in. of soil to dry out between waterings.
+Water Ficus Yellow Gem liberally during the growing season until water comes out through the drainage holes and allow the top 2-3 inches of soil to dry out between waterings.

 Lessen watering during the cold season to maintain the soil barely moist as growth is reduced at this time but do not let the soil dry out completely.